 DOCSIS 2.0 vs DOCSIS 3.0

 DOCSIS is a standard for cable modems that makes it possible to buy modems from retailers other than the cable internet provider.
 DOCSIS 3.0 is the latest and allows for extremely fast upload and download speeds.
 It works by combining (or bonding) multiple upload and download channels, making it multiple times faster than DOCSIS 2.0.
-DOCSIS 2.0 is the system used by most people today, providing enough speed for viewing videos, gaming and other internet activities.
+DOCSIS 2.0 is the old system being phased out.
+It provides enough speed for viewing videos, gaming and other internet activities.
 DOCSIS 2.0 has a maximum speed limit of 38 MBit/s, while DOCSIS 3.0 has no maximum speed limit.
 All cable companies recommend buying a DOCSIS 3.0 modem.
 If you want to make sure you have a modem that will work for years to come as internet companies provide faster and faster service, buy a DOCSIS 3.0 modem.
 DOCSIS 3.0 modems will work on DOCSIS 2.0 systems, but with no speed increase.

 All of these modems are reliable and built to last for many years.
 There is very little difference between them, except for a few with built-in wireless routers.
-Price should be your first factor in deciding which one to buy.
+Price should be a main factor in deciding which one to buy.